-It was November 2009, and I didn't think life could get any better after I naturally delivered my beautiful baby girl, Skylar Marie, and went home with a healthy family.
+It was November 2009, and I didn't think life could get any better.
+I had just naturally delivered my beautiful baby girl, Skylar Marie, and went home with a healthy family.
 Two months later, our world came crashing down as Skylar was diagnosed with SMA type 1 (Spinal Muscular Atrophy).
-We were told it was terminal, and learned that SMA is very similar to ALS, so Skylar probably wouldn't see her first birthday.
+We learned that SMA is very similar to ALS, so Skylar's muscles would stop working and she probably wouldn't see her first birthday.
 Not long after her diagnosis, she lost her ability to swallow and needed her first surgery.
 I asked a photographer friend to come take photos for us just in case she didn't make it.

-Once Skylar died, I continued to donate sessions for other SMA kids, people with genetic conditions like Cystic Fibrosis, and adults with stage 4 cancers of various types.
+Once Skylar died, I continued to donate sessions for other SMA families, people with genetic conditions like Cystic Fibrosis, adults with stage 4 cancers of various types, and more.
 People frequently ask me how can I do what I do...
-The suffering and grief I've been through, along with the suffering I've joined others in, is hard, and it hurts, and there's pain involved, but there is great joy and much hope too.
+My response is how can I not?
+The suffering and grief I've been through, along with the suffering I've joined others in, is hard, and it hurts, and there's pain involved, but there is great love and hope too.
 I know that this gift can help people through some of the darkest times they will face in life, when many people find themselves feeling helpless and alone.
 I was so grateful for those who entered into our grief and suffering with us in a world where the natural tendency is to run away.
 Not only do I hope to pay it forward, but I hope to change the way we look at grief and suffering so that we can love people better.

 It is truly an honor to come along side of people who know their time is short to capture and preserve their memory for those who love them.
 I can't think of anything else in life for which I am more qualified and have a passion for more than this, which is why I created Love Not Lost.
 Death stings, but it's only because there is great love, and that love is never lost!
 Everyone deserves to be remembered.